 There are no big animals like tigers and elephants, but you will encounter plenty of birds, monkeys and wallabies.
 Also, some regular farm animals that the children can pet.
 There is a restaurant on site.
 The zoo is opened daily and all year around.

 Ponta da Piedade can be viewed by many perspectives.
-We prefer the perspective from the ocean by boat or kayak or SUP, but you can also explore the top of the cliffs.
+We prefer the perspective from the ocean by boat or kayak or SUP tour in Lagos, but you can also explore the top of the cliffs.

 If you park your car near Ponta da Piedade you can find some nice signed walking trails.
 You may expect amazing views, so don’t forget your camera.